davep33l/fusion_fighters/README.md

 - The site has a responsive navigation bar for the home page that links to each section of the page.
 Which also is present on the 404 and success/Thank you page, and redirects back to the home page

+## Future Features

+I would like to implement a navigation using javascript.

+I would like to have a members area with training tips/plans and workout videos

 ## Technologies Used